Import & export tags

 - If one or more of the tag titles or alternates you entered in the template already exists, the pop-up will instead say "Tag Import Failed".
 Clicking View Report will show you the tags that returned errors.
 You will need to edit these tag names in your template, or delete the existing duplicate tags from the tree, before you can successfully re-import.

 - Click the Export icon to prepare the tag dictionary template for export.
+Look for this pop-up in the upper right corner of your screen:

 To make changes to the alternates, parent/child hierarchy, or tagging behaviors of several tags, edit the exported spreadsheet, save it with with your changes, then re-import to the project.
 Your edits will override the previously saved tag definitions.